Gaboso/moveIt/CONTRIBUTING.md

 # Contributing Guidelines

-Thanks you so much for your interest in contributing to this project!
+Thank you so much for your interest in contributing to this project!

 ## About our deal